East Greenwich High School: Curriculum

-East Greenwich High School is home to a very diverse curriculum, not only does it have its main subjects, it offers Spanish, French, and Latin as foreign languages.
+East Greenwich High School is home to a very diverse curriculum.
+It offers Spanish, French, and Latin as foreign languages.
 It also offers more than 150 different electives and many other advanced courses.

 Testing scores and statistics

 In 2012, East Greenwich High School was declared the top school in Rhode Island.
 EGHS consistently has top scores in both the NECAP and SAT tests.
 It has a 98% graduation rate compared to the 84% average in the state.

 In September 2012, Rhode Island Monthly reported that East Greenwich HS had the state's highest grade 11 NECAP Science scores.
 EGHS students averaged 1723 out of 2400 on the SAT.

 In 2014, East Greenwich High School was ranked 824th on Newsweek's list of America's top 1,000 high schools out of approximately 31,700 high schools in the United States.
 The other R.I. high school to make the list that year was Barrington High School, which entered into the top 200.